naorye/spa-auth/README.md

 1. Clone this repo
 2. Go to desired directory ('without-authentication' or 'with-authentication')
+3. Fill in app.js your: mongodbURI, facebookAppId and facebookAppSecret
-3. Install dependencies using 'npm install'
+4. Install dependencies using 'npm install'
-4. Start your mongodb in default port (27017)
+5. Start your mongodb in default port (27017)
-5. Start the application using 'npm start'
+6. Start the application using 'npm start'

 * * *